dineshkummarc/WordPress-Admin-Excerpt-Letter-Count/README.md

 ### How can I control the maximum characters?

-The default excerpt length in WordPress is 55, and so the max chars on the counter are controlled by `&lt;?php echo intval(apply_filters('excerpt_length', 55)); ?&gt;`.
+The default excerpt length in WordPress is 55, and so the max chars on the counter are controlled by `<?php echo intval(apply_filters('excerpt_length', 55)); ?>`.
 Some themes override this via that filter, setting it to 80, or 120, or whatever.
 I've even seen '99'.
 Anyhow, check out [the Codex page](http://codex.wordpress.org/Plugin_API/Filter_Reference/excerpt_length) for details.

 ### Where's the plugin's admin panel?